Cascade Yachts

-Cascade Yachts was a pioneering U.S.-based builder of fiberglass monohull sloop-rigged sailboats ranging in sizes from 23 to 42 ft in length.
-It was founded in 1954 in Portland, Oregon by a group of local sailors interested in experimenting with fiberglass sailboat construction.
+Cascade Yachts was an American builder of fiberglass monohull sloop-rigged sailboats ranging in sizes from 23 to 42 ft in length.
+It was founded in 1954 in Portland, Oregon, by a group of local sailors interested in experimenting with fiberglass sailboat construction.

 History

 In 1954 the company was launched by five sailors under the name Yacht Constructors.
 The first design, the 34 ft Chinook, came from the desk of well-known Philadelphia naval architect Frederick Geiger, adapted from a wood design.
 The first five were launched in 1956-1957 to the founders, and began winning local races and gathering attention in the press.
 Eventually 70 were produced, making it arguably the first production fiberglass sailboat.

 Robarta A. Smith, a former Sparkman & Stephens designer, would later design a series of boats for the company: